Complete guide to configuring ClearanceKit's file access policies, app protections, jail rules, process ancestry, allowlists, and MDM deployment.

 If you run other endpoint security or network monitoring tools alongside ClearanceKit, add them to the global allowlist.
 These products need to inspect files across the entire file system to function correctly, and ClearanceKit's policy rules will otherwise block them from reading protected paths.

+// warning: Add your security tools to the allowlist.
 Without an allowlist entry, security products will be denied access to files in protected directories, which may prevent them from detecting threats or monitoring network connections associated with those files.

 Common examples: